Home & Family

 - Increase awareness of the value of equal partnerships (e.g. domestic labor, caregiving, emotional work) in the home.
 [Metric Forthcoming]

-- Fostering collaborative research on the status and needs of Utah families.
+- Foster collaborative research on the status and needs of Utah families.
 [Metric Forthcoming]

-- Shift Utahns’ agreement (understanding and perceptions) in the following areas: [Metric Dashboard]
+- Shift Utah women's agreement with the following statements: [Metric Dashboard]

 Catherine Hutton (VP Contract Administration, Kepco+)